 The “Z” scanning pattern occurs when the users land on pages that are not that filled with content, such as landing pages.
 Again, the user first scans the top of the page horizontally starting from the left corner, then goes to the right corner diagonally finishing on the bottom left corner and at the bottom right corner in the end.

 What these patterns allow you, as a designer, is to place the CTA buttons in places that get the most attention from your target users.
+In fact, a personalized call to action tailored to a specific target audience performs 202% better!

 If you try to sell a complex product/solution and the users must digest and understand some information first before making decisions, perhaps placing the button below the fold will bring better results.